-Created by Otto Binder and Al Plastino
+Created by Mort Weisinger, Otto Binder, Curt Swan and Al Plastino

 Imra Ardeen Ranzz of Titan

-Garth Ranzz (Lightning Lad, husband), Graym (son), Validus (son), Ayla Ranzz (sister-in-law), Mekt Ranzz (brother-in-law)
+Garth Ranzz (Lightning Lad, husband), Graym (son), Garridan (Validus, son), Dacey and Dorritt (daughters), Imra (aunt), Ayla Ranzz (sister-in-law), Mekt Ranzz (brother-in-law)

 Legion of Super-Heroes

 Adventure Comics #247 (Apr.
 1958)

 SW6 version: Legion of Super-Heroes vol. 4 #24 (Dec.
 1991)